What are the Foreign Company Set Up Options in Hong Kong?

 To incorporate a subsidiary company in Hong Kong, you will need to fulfil the following requirements:

-- Have a local registered address
+- Have a local registered address.

-- Must have at least one director or shareholder
+- Must have at least one director or shareholder.

-- Must have an auditor
+- Must have an auditor.

-- Must have share capital (no minimum requirement)
+- Must have share capital (no minimum requirement).

-Registering a Representative Office in Hong Kong
+Representative Office Registration in Hong Kong

-Types of Foreign Companies Structure |
+Types of Foreign Companies’ Structure |

 Subsidiary |